tonytsheng/DBHUB/DOCDB/demo.md

 ## Console
 - Create
   - create instance based cluster with just primary instance
   - add replica
   - show endpoints
-- best practice
+- Best practice
   - connect your apps to cluster endpoint
   - if there is a failure, cluster endpoint fails over appropriately